mmmoli/yoyo-nx-rr7/doc/adr/0002-how-tailwind-is-set-up.md

 It allow accepts import paths in `components.json`.
 If you put paths in, it breaks everything.

 This means you have to install components manually.

+### Tailwind config and preset in every lib

+It's the only way to pull in the design-system variables.